vinayvyas07/Amazon-Prime-Login-Page-Clone/README.md

 # 🎬 Prime Video Landing Page Clone

-A visually rich, responsive clone of the Amazon Prime Video landing page built using **HTML5** and **CSS3**.
+A visually rich, responsive clone of the Amazon Prime Video landing page built using **HTML5** ,**CSS3** and **JavaScript**.
 This project aims to mimic the structure, layout, and styling of the original platform's promotional homepage.

 ---